thumbliner/thumbliner/index.md

 nav_order: 1
 ---

-This is a window into a living knowledge base.
-Here are lessons drawn from ongoing research and a documentation of the practice it supports.
+Public-facing documentation and a living knowledge base curated from an ongoing research practice; use search to find topics and browse the sidebar to follow interlinked notes.